iterativo-git/pycybersource/README.md

 A light wrapper for Cybersource SOAP Toolkit API

 This software is still alpha stage.
-It supports card Auth, Capture, Sales, and Auth Reversal.
+It supports card Auth, Capture, Sales, Auth Reversal, Credit and Void.

 Requirements
 ------------